Are you on the search for Cal.com alternatives? We’ve got you covered.

 4. Acuity Scheduling

-Acuity Scheduling is an appointment booking platform particularly well-suited for service-based businesses.
-It provides advanced features for client management, payments, and business operations.
+Transitioning to service-oriented solutions, Acuity Scheduling is an appointment booking platform specifically well-suited for service-based businesses.
+Now owned by Squarespace, it provides advanced features for client management, payments, and business operations.

 - Customizable scheduling page with branding options